farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 The next step is to create the [CNECs](/docs/input-data/crac/json#cnecs).
-For our example and given the simple network we are using, we will only consider [FlowCNECs](/docs/input-data/crac/json#flow-cnecs) that correspond to lines in the network that will have to be optimised flow-wise after contingencies (and in the base case).
+For our example and given the simple network we are using, we will only consider [FlowCNECs](/docs/input-data/crac/json#flow-cnecs) that correspond to lines in the network that will have to be optimised flow-wise after contingencies (and in basecase).
 The FlowCNECs also have thresholds that indicate the maximum admissible flow on the line for a given instant.

-The `newFlowCnec` method needs to be called to create a FlowCNEC in the CRAC.
-Different information must be provided including the CNEC's identifier, network element, instant and thresholds.
-For non-preventive CNECs, an associated contingency must also be provided.

-For our example, we want to monitor the flow on line _NNL2AA1 BBE3AA1 1_ in the base case, after the loss of line _NNL3AA1 DDE2AA1 1_ as well as after the application of curative remedial actions.
-They respectively correspond to the preventive, outage and curative instants.
-Fot both the preventive and curative instants, the operation limit is the PATL that we set to 410 MW.
-For the outage instant, the limit is temporary (TATL) and its threshold is higher to allow an overflow on the line which is restricted in time.
-For this example, we will consider that the TATL is 1000 MW.
-Thus, we need to define 3 FlowCNECS to monitor line _DDE2AA1 NNL3AA1 1_ at each instant.
+Let us make sure that the flow on line _NNL2AA1 BBE3AA1 1_ stays under 410 MW in basecase:

 ```
 crac.newFlowCnec()